-A function member is said to compute a value if it is a method with a non-void result type (§14.6.11), the get accessor of a property or indexer, or a user-defined operator.
-Function members that do not compute a value are methods with the effective return type void, set accessors of properties and indexers, add and remove accessors of event, instance constructors, static constructors and finalizers.
+A function member is said to compute a value if it is a method with a returns-by-value method (§15.6.11), a returns-by-value get accessor of a property or indexer, or a user-defined operator.
+Function members that are returns-no-value do not compute a value and are methods with the effective return type void, set accessors of properties and indexers, add and remove accessors of event, instance constructors, static constructors and finalizers.
+Function members that are returns-by-ref do not compute a value.